taurusilver7/fusion/README.md

 ## Build

 Refactor the starter template to suit `Fusion`.
+Add the main background in the layout for the application.

 Modify the main layout to fit `Seachbar` into the body, parallel to children components.

-Add the main background in the layout for the application.
+Create Searchbar & SearchbarForm components for extensive search results.

+Create a RapidApi to get access to the Authorized API key to link with the application

 ## Deploy on Vercel